There is no legal definition of an 'abandoned vehicle' but the list below shows some of the criteria our inspectors consider.

-From 1 October 2014, vehicles are no longer issued with, nor required to display a tax disc in the windscreen of the vehicle.
 Vehicles still need to be taxed to be on the public road.
-These details can be checked online using the DVLA Vehicle Enquiry tool.
+These details can be checked online using the GOV.UK Vehicle Enquiry tool.

 Please note that just because a vehicle is poorly parked or is not believed to belong to a resident of the road does not mean it is abandoned.
 Vehicles are no longer required to display a tax disc.